oslokommune/king-kong-ping-pong/README.md

 # King Kong Ping Pong

 ## What
-A small service to continously poll itself through an API gateway and notifies a Slack webhook if the state changes
+A small service to continously ping itself through an API gateway and notifies a Slack webhook if ping fails after numerous attempts.

 ## Why
 A need to test a full integration of Kong arose